gudeqing/basefly/rnaseq/README.md

 ```
 python */rnaseq.py ....
 ```
 4. Try to run the workflow again with above same command after you have solved the potential problems.
-It is will init the workflow at failed steps automatically.
+It will initiate the workflow at failed steps automatically.

 ### using APP mode
 developing ......